-- Listen to people and their families and carers about what matters to them. - Support individuals to speak out, with the help of trained advocates if required. - Make sure that all services we provide or commission are fully up to date in safeguarding training of their staff and in respect of the Mental Capacity Act Deprivation of Liberty Safeguards. - Commission services that deliver kind and compassionate care that helps to keep people safe through contract management of quality of provision. - Monitor the number of cases for people aged over 65 years where Making Safeguarding Personal questions have been asked. - We will monitor and quality assure our own and partner agency safeguarding activity to ensure a timely and proportionate approach.
+- Listen to people and their families/carers about what matters to them. - Support individuals to speak out, with the help of trained advocates if required. - Make sure that all services we provide or commission are up to date in safeguarding training of their staff and in respect of the Mental Capacity Act Deprivation of Liberty Safeguards. - Commission services that deliver kind and compassionate care that helps to keep people safe through contract management of quality of provision. - Monitor where Making Safeguarding Personal questions have been asked, and also monitor all our safeguarding activity to ensure a timely and proportionate approach.